$p$-adic hyperbolicity for Shimura varieties and period images: Constancy of the -crystal

 We first reduce to the case that $X$ is affine.
 We claim that for two crystals $\D_1,\D_2$ on $X$ and any dense Zariski open $U\subset X$, any morphism $f_U:\D_1|_U\to \D_2|_U$ extends uniquely to a morphism $f:\D_1\to \D_2$.
 By the uniqueness, such an extension patches, so we may assume $X$ is affine, and in particular lifts to a formally smooth scheme $\fX/ W(\Fpbar)$ equipped with a lift of Frobenius $\phi:\fX\to\fX$.
 Then $\D_1$ corresponds to a flat vector bundle $E_1$ on $\fX$ together with a flat morphism $\phi_{E_1}:\phi^*E_1\to E_1$ for which $\phi_{E_1}[1/p]$ is an isomorphism; likewise for $\D_2$ and $E_2$.
 Then $f$ yields a morphism $\ff_\fU:E_1|_{\fU}\to E_2|_{\fU}$.
 In characteristic 0, it is easy to see that $\ff_\fU[1/p]$ extends uniquely to a moprhism $E_1|_{\fX[1/p]}\to E_2|_{\fX[1/p]}$.
 But then the underlying morphism of vector bundles $E_1\to E_2$ is defined outside of a set of codimension 2, hence extends uniquely, and the extension is compatible with the connection and the Frobenius structure.

 Therefore, we suppose that $X = \Spec A$.
-Let $\tilde{A}$ (cite the people Kedlaya cites!) be a $p$-adically complete smooth $W$-algebra with a lift of Frobenius such that $A = \tilde{A} \mod p$.
+Let $\tilde{A}$ be a $p$-adically complete smooth $W$-algebra with a lift of Frobenius such that $A = \tilde{A} \mod p$.
 Evaluating all these crystals on $\tilde{A}$, we obtain two Frobenius-stable flat-subbundles of $\D_0\otimes \tilde{A}$ which: \begin{enumerate} \item Are the same after inverting $p$. \item Agree at a dense set of $W$-points. \end{enumerate} Even without using $F$-crystal structure, the formal-smoothness of $\tilde{A}$ implies that the these two sub-bundles must already agree.
 The theorem follows.

 \end{proof}